knetikcloud/knetikcloud-java-client/docs/UsersGroupsApi.md

 <a name="getGroupMessages"></a>
 # **getGroupMessages**
-> PageResourceChatMessageResource getGroupMessages(uniqueName, size, page)
+> PageResourceChatMessageResource getGroupMessages(uniqueName, size, page, order)

 Get a list of group messages